feststelltaste/software-analytics-workshop/README.md

 You find the following content in this repository:

+* `challenges`: a collection of challenges that give you just a few pointers on how to solve a Software Analytics task
 * `datasets`: various data from software systems or the like that is going to be analyzed
 * `exercises`: a collection of challenges you can tackle once you know enough about Software Analytics
 * `tutorial`: a self-study tutorial that introduces you to the art of Software Analytics with Data Science tooling